monoyoshi/tou-cafe/README.md

-# tou-cafe
+# tou-cafe 🗡️☕🏚️
- high school graphic design project of mine :)
+THE OLD VERSION OF a funny high school graphic design project of mine :)